bg-write/chatGPT-cheatsheet/README.md

 This guide has the following goals and objectives:

-- Get rid of any typos or improper grammar in this README.
+- Get rid of any README typos or improper grammar.
 - Refactor `chat_cli.py` and `chat_ui.py` to be as simple and readable as possible.
 - Create `pytest` for `chat_cli.py` and `chat_ui.py`.
 - Include JavaScript API code samples to mirror the logic and workflow of `chat_cli.py` and `chat_ui.py`.
 - Flesh out the [API Reference](#api-reference) section to include more concrete examples and breakdowns of key concepts so that users don't have to always click on the reference links. (i.e. Why do we call it a "Completion"?
 Can we quickly explain what it is in this README?)
 - Add more necessary terms to this README's [Glossary](#glossary).
 - Expand the [Introduction](#intro) section to include brief histories of AI, machine learning, OpenAI, and ChatGPT.
 (No more than a paragraph for each.)
-- Add more helpful prompt examples to the section [Examples of ChatGPT Prompts](#prompt-examples).
+- Add more helpful prompts to the [Examples of ChatGPT Prompts](#prompt-examples) section.
 - Translate README text into another language for those whose native reading language is not English.

 Contributions that help achieve these goals are welcomed.